Premie NEC Risks

 Baby Formula Linked to Necrotizing Enterocolitis

-Research shows that baby formula increases the risk of NEC in premature infants in Pennsylvania.
-In fact, preterm babies in Pennsylvania who are fed with commercial, cow milk-based formulas develop NEC at a rate approximately double their breast milk-fed counterparts.
+Research shows that baby formula increases the risk of NEC in premature infants.
+In fact, preterm babies who are fed with commercial, cow milk-based formulas develop NEC at a rate double their breast milk-fed counterparts.
 Manufacturers of baby formula for preterm infants have been aware of the risk of NEC from baby formula for several years, yet have never included a warning for necrotizing enterocolitis on baby formula product labels.
-Attorneys handling premie NEC lawsuits believe Pennsylvania parents and families of preterm infants who developed NEC after using baby formula may be eligible for significant compensation.
-This page provides a comprehensive look at premie NEC risks from baby formulas like Similac and Enfamil for residents of Pennsylvania.
+Attorneys handling premie NEC lawsuits believe parents and families of preterm infants who developed NEC after using baby formula may be eligible for significant compensation.
+This page provides a comprehensive look at premie NEC risks from baby formulas like Similac and Enfamil.

 Preterm Baby Formula